 Considering you spend one-third of your life in bed, it only makes sense to invest in bedding perfectly made to make sure you get a good night’s sleep every time your head hits the pillow.
-If you are not certain how to choose the duvet or comforter of your dreams, our 3-step guide explains how to choose the best duvet or best comforter for you:
+If you are not certain how to choose the duvet, quilt or comforter of your dreams, our 3-step guide explains how to choose the best duvet, best quilt or best comforter for you in 2020:

 Choose your FILLING

 There are two types of duvet filling, natural and synthetic: